 Author

-Director, Addictions Psychiatry Fellowship; Medical Director of Inpatient Psychiatry, VA Puget Sound
+Jonathan Buchholz, MD Director, Addictions Psychiatry Fellowship; Medical Director of Inpatient Psychiatry, VA Puget Sound

-Dr. Buchholz specializes in working with individuals experiencing co-occurring mental health and substance use disorders, a process that reminds him of he amazing resiliency that lies within us all.
+Dr. Buchholz specializes in working with individuals experiencing co-occurring mental health and substance use disorders, a process that reminds him of the amazing resiliency that lies within us all.

 Related Resources

-Provides practical clinical practice-based guidance, based on available research combined with emerging clinical experience, on the use of buprenorphine in the treatment of individuals using fentanyl and other highly potent synthetic opioids.
+Practice-Based Guidelines: Buprenorphine in the Age of Fentanyl Provides practical clinical practice-based guidance, based on available research combined with emerging clinical experience, on the use of buprenorphine in the treatment of individuals using fentanyl and other highly potent synthetic opioids.

-The Executive Summary of this Treatment Improvement Protocol provides an overview on the use of the three Food and Drug Administration-approved medications used to treat opioid use disorder—methadone, naltrexone, and buprenorphine—and the other strategies and services
+Medications for Opioid Use Disorder The Executive Summary of this Treatment Improvement Protocol provides an overview on the use of the three Food and Drug Administration-approved medications used to treat opioid use disorder—methadone, naltrexone, and buprenorphine—and the other strategies and services needed to support recovery.

-A program funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) and created in response to the opioid overdose epidemic.
+Providers Clinical Support System-Medications for Opioid Use Disorders A program funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) and created in response to the opioid overdose epidemic.
 PCSS-MOUD’s goal is to provide evidence-based practices to improve healthcare and outcomes in the prevention of those at risk and treatment for individuals with an opioid use disorder (OUD).

 Psychiatric disorders are common during pregnancy and postpartum.
 For example, rates of perinatal depression and anxiety are 15-20%.
 Twenty percent of people with postpartum depression have a bipolar spectrum disorder.
 In addition, many people have pre-existing psychiatric conditions and are already taking psychotropic medications when they become, or are planning to become, pregnant.
 The overall goal of treatment during pregnancy is to use the lowest number and dosages of medications possible, while effectively treating the underlying psychiatric disorder(s).